Programming

 Package the event clearly

 The public listing should explain exactly what the guest receives.
-Customers are buying confidence that their pet will be recognizable and that the class will be beginner friendly.
+Customers are buying the feeling that their pet will be recognizable and that the class will be beginner friendly.

 A simple package is easier to sell than a vague custom art night.